In Minneapolis, an embrace forged from tragedy

 "The important work of healing our community continues.
 The City of St. Anthony reaffirms its commitment to transforming its police department..."

-While Ruczcyk's family awaits answers, Castile says she'll continue to support them through a process she knows too well.
+While Ruszczyk's family awaits answers, Castile says she'll continue to support them through a process she knows too well.

 "The spirit of my son led us over here," she said, "to speak with the family and march in this march today."